 Sabah newspaper published the names and years of birth of 15 Saudis it said arrived at Istanbul’s Ataturk airport on Oct.
 2. Twelve of them arrived early on the Tuesday, based on photos captured at passport control which it published.
 The 15 departed at four different times, Sabah reported.

 It did not say how it obtained the pictures and data.

-(Reporting by Daren Butler, Writing by Sarah Dadouch; Editing by Dominic Evans)
+(Reporting by Daren Butler, Additional reporting by Stephen Kalin, Writing by Sarah Dadouch; Editing by Dominic Evans and Andrew Heavens)